Toggle: English / Spanish

 The thyroid gland produces the hormones thyroxine (T4) and triiodothyronine (T3).
 In most cases of hyperthyroidism, the thyroid gland itself produces too much of these hormones.

-Who have psychiatric disorders such as Munchausen syndrome
+Who have mental disorders such as Munchausen syndrome

 Who are trying to lose weight

-Who want to get compensation from the insurance company
+Who want to get money from the insurance company

 Children may take thyroid hormone pills accidentally.

 In rare cases, factitious hyperthyroidism is caused by eating meat that has thyroid gland tissue in it.